Jennie-A/alx-zero_day/README.md

-Software Engineer in the making with ALX.
+Software Engineer in the making, in training with ALX.